zcsd/Reverse_Image_Search/image_search/data/upload/README.md

-Save uploaded images in this folder
+Save uploaded query images in this folder